rahul-gharat/dronahq-docs/docs/databases.md

 effortlessly using natural language prompts.
 This exceptional functionality allows users to generate database queries with ease, making the process much faster and more user-friendly. :::

-3. Write a query, let's say to fetch all the details from a table in the databsase.
+3. Write a query, let's say to fetch all the details from a table in the database.
 After that, click `Test Quey`.

 <figure>
   <Thumbnail src="/img/connecting-datasource/query-res.jpeg" alt="Query Response" />
   <figcaption align = "center"><i>Query response.</i></figcaption>
 </figure>

-4. Click `Save` and your query will be added to the databse connector.
+4. Click `Save` and your query will be added to the database connector.

 <figure>
   <Thumbnail src="/img/connecting-datasource/query-added.jpeg" alt="Query added to the database connector." />